justinthompson593/EsvApiInterface/README.md

 ### Flags

-* Saving and Output Options
+* **Saving and Output Options**

 Flag | Function | Notes
 ---- | -------- | -----
--q | Quiets default openPassage as HTML | Unnecessary to use if 1st arg is a flag -c | Copies passage to clipboard | Currently only available for OSX -S | Saves all selected output formats |
+-q | Quiets default openPassage as HTML | Unnecessary to use if 1st arg is a flag -c | Copies passage to clipboard | Currently only available for OSX -rnd | Opens random verse as HTML | Returns the daily verse if not followed by a number.
+Otherwise, the following number is used as a random generator seed.
+-S | Saves all selected output formats |
 -txt | Selects text  output |
 -mp3 | Selects mp3  output|

-* Overriding Default Settings
+* **Overriding Default Settings** Must be followed by a 0 or a 1

-Flag | Setting | Notes
+Flag | Setting | Next Value
 ---- | -------- | -----
 -num | Verse Numbers | 0 = off / 1 = on
 -hed | Headers | 0 = off / 1 = on